-- 6.30 Viewpoints 01 05 of the visual simulations depict the Proposed Village from a number of locations along Donald Street.
+- 6.34 Viewpoints 01 05 of the visual simulations depict the Proposed Village from a number of locations along Donald Street.
 When travelling along Donald Street from the north, the restoration of the north-eastern buildings, being the Tennant Block and Allen Ward VC Hall and the courtyard between the two, will maintain and enhance the landmark quality of the Site.
 The Allen Ward VC Hall will be retained.
 The introduction of the Building B07 to the south of the Allen Ward Hall will result in an increased built presence along the Donald Street frontage.
-The change in character will be particularly evident when travelling past the Site from the south to the north (see Viewpoints 3 and 4). - 6.31 While some may perceive the loss of open space and associated vegetation as adverse, in my opinion, the proposed Building B07 provides a suitable transition from the Allen Ward VC Hall to the residential environment to the south.
+The change in character will be particularly evident when travelling past the Site from the south to the north (see Viewpoints 3 and 4). - 6.35 While some may perceive the loss of open space and associated vegetation as adverse, in my opinion, the proposed Building B07 provides a suitable transition from the Allen Ward VC Hall to the residential environment to the south.
 The scale and form of the building achieves this transition function better than replicating the pattern of stand-alone dwellings in the surrounding area.
+The design changes will reduce the apparent scale of Building B07.
 Planting along the street edge will mitigate the loss of vegetation to a certain extent.
 The open space area to the south of the main entrance will be retained and provide a visual break to the lower-density residential environment to the south.
-The creation of a publicly accessible pocket park adjacent to the street edge will make a positive contribution to the streetscape, visually reading as part of the public realm. - 6.32 Building B06 is located adjacent to the southern boundary and is set back from the Donald Street frontage.
+The creation of a publicly accessible pocket park adjacent to the street edge will make a positive contribution to the streetscape, visually reading as part of the public realm. - 6.36 Building B06 is located adjacent to the southern boundary and is set back from the Donald Street frontage.
 The established and proposed vegetation in the open space area between Building B06 and the street will provide an effective visual foil to the buildings.
-As depicted in the visual simulations, it is only as Donald Street rises more steeply some distance to the south of the Site that Building B01 becomes readily apparent (see Visual Simulation Viewpoint 5).
+As depicted in the visual simulations, it is only as Donald Street rises more steeply some distance to the south of the Site that Building B01B becomes readily apparent (see Visual Simulation Viewpoint 5).
 The building has a strong horizontal character that complements the pattern of rooflines in the foreground and is visually contained by the more distant hills behind.
-The proposed building will be less prominent than the former Malcolm Block together with its associated telecommunications aerials. - 6.33 Overall, from Donald Street, it is concluded that the Proposed Village will largely result in positive visual effects.
+The dark colour finish of the upper levels reduces its visual prominence.
+For context, the proposed building with its residential character will be less prominent than the former Malcolm Block together with its associated telecommunications aerials.

+6.37 Overall, from Donald Street, it is concluded that the Proposed Village will largely result in positive visual effects, reinforcing the landmark qualities of the Site.
 For a limited street length immediately adjacent to the southern area of the Site boundary and to the immediate south of this, the change in character resulting from the loss of open space and the introduction of Building B07 may be perceived as low adverse by some viewers.
-However, in my opinion, this change in character creates a suitable transition to the existing buildings that will be retained.
-As the street front planting matures, it will provide some mitigation for the loss of vegetation in this area with a low adverse visual effect reducing to very low.
+However, in my opinion, this change in character creates a suitable transition to the existing buildings that will be retained, and particularly the neighbouring Allen Ward VC Hall.
+As the street front planting matures, it will provide some mitigation for the loss of vegetation in this area with the low adverse visual effect reducing to very low for those viewers.

-Campbell Street users
+Campbell Street Users